AndrewFarley/coap-for-aws-iot/README.md

     * Then, look if there is an IoT Device with that Unique ID, if not, create it
     * The finally, any properties from the data packet part will be pushed as metrics into the device.

+## SCREENSHOTS / EXAMPLES / TUTORIAL HERE
+* TODO
+* TODO
+* TODO

-### TODO / Security / High Availability / Performance
+## TODO / Security / High Availability / Performance
+* Clean up the codebase, it's a mess... once things are working though
+* Add diagrams, documentation, a walkthrough once things are finalized and flowing
 * Limit the Terraform IAM Role for SQS to _only_ our SQS queue
 * Implement a DLQ for the SQS queue incase things don't get processed
 * Add CloudWatch alarms to alert us if messages are stuck in the queue